-The premise and constraints of the design is that the middle and two wider streets are the existing context.
+The premise and constraints of the design are that the middle and two wider streets are the existing context.

 I think it’s inevitable that an urban designer’s personal preferences, and even personality, should find their way into a design, and you see a lot of that in the plan, a mix of formal and informal elements.
 The street layout is strongly influenced by the terraces/row houses common in London and throughout the UK (and some American cities such as Boston and Baltimore).
 These are either single family homes or divided into apartments.
 I also wanted to incorporate more traditional narrow streets, often to the rear of the terraces (like a mews), but with streets only 2-3m wide and more hodge-podge in their layout (think Greek or Italian village).
 Here you’ll find the smaller, more affordable homes, and independent workshop spaces.